alex-simonov/RedisAspNetProviders/README.md

 RedisAspNetProviders
 ====================

 Redis backed ASP.NET providers written in C# using [`StackExchange.Redis`](https://github.com/StackExchange/StackExchange.Redis).
-Currently includes the following providers:
+Includes the following providers:
 * `OutputCacheProvider`;
 * `SessionStateStoreProvider`.

 To use `RedisAspNetProviders` in your project it must meet the following requirements:

-1. .NET 4.5 or later (`StackExchange.Redis` is compiled for .NET 4.5).
+1. .NET 4.0 or later (`StackExchange.Redis` is compiled for .NET 4.5).
 2. Redis 2.6.0 or later.

 To build `RedisAspNetProviders` you will need Visual Studio 2013.